Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 &emsp; Error 2014 comes from your game taking too long to respond to the server ('pong' timeout); with this plugin, EWC has to spend more time processing the extra slots while loading in, which may or may not be enough of a delay to boot you.
 Could just be a nocebo effect, but I figured it was worth mentioning anyways (and now I have cursed you >:3).

 &emsp; Performance hits can come from many sources (usually the base game lol).
 For mods, using a lot of mods which are known to use a lot of resources may not cause noticeable issues at first, but at some point you might get a straw that breaks the camel's back.
-See FAQ #10 for a few potential culprits
+See FAQ #10 for a few potential culprits.

 &emsp; It's not literally unplayable, but caveat emptor.